Eastern Pennsylvania Free Roaming Cat Initiative

 Join us!
 Here's what we are doing in eastern Pennsylvania to reduce the number of unadoptable cats.

-Experienced volunteers are available to teach you how to safely trap cats in your neighborhood- or do it for you if necessary.
+Experienced volunteers may be available to teach you how to safely trap cats in your neighborhood- or do it for you if necessary.

 Traps can be borrowed from several organizations for a deposit.
 Below are the names of some local organizations who have traps followed by a list of individuals willing to help.